Vacuity/Smart-Contracts/README.md

 Each answer corresponds to a blockchain address, thus, the options may identify persons or organizations, or may be used as identifiers for subjects or other types of individuals.
 The answer's ```action_type``` determines what happens when the decision is executed by the contract.
 For action types ```1``` and ```0```, the address is assigned as trustee, or relieved of trustee duty, respectively.
 When voters cast their ballots, they may submit a boolean value to assign to one choice, per address.
 Thus, a voter may make a decision on multiple choices, or decide on a single choice multiple times, so long as they use multiple addresses each time when claiming their ballot.

 In the case of trustees, if a nominee receives more yay's than nay's, they are given trusteeship.
 In all other cases, the interpretation and execution of the election results must be handled off-chain.

+### Authority

+The role of the Authority node is to initialize polls and authorize community decisions.
+They serve as a control against malicious, unacceptable, or invalid proposal being executed.
+The Authority is not elected, but is instead a multisig wallet address appointed by the DAO initiator.
+When the token is deployed, a list of failsafe Authority addresses must be submitted.
+At anytime during the token distribution, the trustee can replace the current Authority with any of the failsafes.
+The failsafe list is immutable.